 6.2.
 Following authorisation under Financial Regulation 5 above, the council, a duly delegated committee or, if so delegated, the Clerk or RFO shall give instruction that a payment shall be made.

 6.3.
-All payments shall be affected by cheque or other instructions to the council's bankers, or otherwise, in accordance with a resolution of council.
+All payments shall be affected by cheque Change to: Bank Transfer or other instructions to the council's bankers, or otherwise, in accordance with a resolution of council.

 6.4.
 Cheques or orders for payment drawn on the bank account in accordance with the schedule as presented to council or committee shall be signed by two members of council in accordance with a resolution instructing that payment.
 A member who is a bank signatory, having a connection by virtue of family or business relationships with the beneficiary of a payment, should not, under normal circumstances, be a signatory to the payment in question.